 What some Progressive customers said:

-Bottom line: Progressive has a reputation for helping out all types of drivers, from those that have an excellent driving record to drivers who may have a recent accident on their record.
+Bottom line: Progressive has a reputation for helping out all types of drivers, from those that have excellent driving records to drivers who may have a recent accident on their record.

-Progressive offers auto, home, motorcycle, RV, watercraft and life insurance, so consider Progressive when looking to bundle multiple types of insurance coverages.
+Progressive offers auto, home, motorcycle, RV, watercraft and life insurance, so consider Progressive to bundle multiple insurance coverages.
 Not only can the company provide one-stop shopping, but there are several discounts that you can take advantage of with multiple policies and multiple vehicles.

 Excellent choice for:

-Safe drivers who travel few miles who want to be rewarded for their good driving habits, through its Snapshot program
+- Safe drivers who travel a few miles who want to be rewarded for their good driving habits through its Snapshot program

 Car insurance company comparison: Progressive rates for common coverage levels

-Also, in some cases you may pay a comparatively low base rate for coverage, but then see significant increases should you file a claim, while companies that may charge a higher annual rate may not hike your cost by that much if you get a ticket or have an accident.
+Also, in some cases, you may pay a comparatively low base rate for coverage, but then see significant increases should you file a claim.
+In contrast, companies that may charge a higher annual rate may not hike your cost by that much if you get a ticket or have an accident.

 While no one should choose a car insurance company based solely on price, smart shoppers know what to expect to pay and how it compares to the competition.